Peter Doherty (immunologist): Personal life

 As of 2021, Peter Doherty and his wife Penny live in Melbourne.
 They have two sons, Michael, a neurologist working in the United States, and James, a Melbourne-based barrister, and six grandchildren.
+He gained a renewed level of fame in 2020 during the COVID-19 pandemic when he accidentally tweeted the phrase 'Dan Murphy opening hours' instead of performing a web search for it.

 Doherty currently spends three months of the year conducting research at St. Jude Children's Research Hospital in Memphis, Tennessee, where he is a faculty member at the University of Tennessee Health Science Center through the College of Medicine.
 For the other 9 months of the year, he works in the Department of Microbiology and Immunology at the University of Melbourne, Victoria.